Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ===============

 In general, the subcommands need at least one argument - the analysis folder.
-If this is not given ANNOgesic assumes that the current folder is the analysis folder.
+If this is not given, ANNOgesic assumes that the current folder is the analysis folder.

 The format of filename